The Last Mile:

 What is the last mile?

 The “last mile” of delivery is the final step in the journey of a product from the logistics center to the customer’s doorstep – the point at which the package finally arrives at the buyer’s door.
-The last mile is not only critical to customer satisfaction, but it is also the most expensive and time-consuming part of the shipping process.
+The last mile is not only critical to customer satisfaction, but it is also the most expensive and time-consuming part of the shipping process and therefore of considerable importance for courier, express and parcel (CEP) service providers.
 As a result, the meeting point of the digital world and the end consumer at their doorstep is the most crucial part in the logistics chain.
 Automated sortation in microhubs provides a significant profit boost.
 It’s as if it was designed for cellumation: flexible solutions with a small footprint are required.
 That is our unrivaled strength.

 What is the Last Mile?
 The Last Mile Step by Step